top of page

 THE MAGIC OF MOSAICS WORSHOP

-WHAT IS IT?: A 1-1.5hr interactive hands-on mosaic workshop (with a Mosaic Artist) designed, for JK/SK - grade 12 students,
+WHAT IS IT?: A 1-1.5hr interactive hands-on mosaic workshop designed for JK/SK - grade 12 students

 HOW DOES IT LOOK?: